williamsjoblom/williamsjoblom.github.io/portfolio.md

 This was a project made for a course in micro processor design at Linköping University.
 The project goal was to implement a CPU in VHDL on a Xilinx FPGA and then program it to do something useful.

-Since I already had a lot of experience using the 6502 CPU and the AY-3-8910 sound generator from the [homebrew computer project](#homebrew) the goal ended up being to implement a source-code compatible 6502 processor in VHDL and interface it with said sound generator.
+Since I already had a lot of experience using the 6502 CPU and the AY-3-8910 sound generator from the [homebrew computer project](#homebrew) the goal ended up being to implement a source code compatible 6502 processor in VHDL and interface it with said sound generator.
 This resulted in a music sequencer with 640x480 VGA output programmable via a hexadecimal keypad.

 ![](../assets/images/sonicboom.jpg "Sound generation board") *Extension board housing the sound generator and associated components.*